IBM/SalesEnablement-test-repo/docs/Part 3/03 Clickthru-AIXvsi.md

-Now it is time for to provision a PowerVS instance.
-Use the click-thru demonstration below to practice provisioning a PowerVS instance.
+Now it is time to provision an AIX PowerVS instance (VSI).
+Use the click-thru demonstration below to practice.
 Refer to the video for talking points if the click-thru demonstration is utilized with clients.

 Note, fields that require a text entry (e.g. instance name) are pre-populated in the click-thru demonstration.